polkadot-fellows/RFCs/text/0107-xcm-execution-hints.md

 ### Ergonomics

-The `SetExecutionHints` instruction provides a better integration with barriers.
+The `SetHints` instruction provides a better integration with barriers.
 If we had to add one barrier for `SetAssetClaimer` and another for each new hint that's added, barriers would need to be changed all the time.
 Also, this instruction would make it easy to write XCM programs.
 You only need to specify the hints you want in one single instruction at the top of your program.